PxYu/Pretraining-CLIR/README.md

 - Processed multi-lingual Wiki for pretraining: Look at how these data were constructed in our paper!
 - Pretrained checkpoints.
 Look at the first lines in the training logs to see how each model was trained.

-- Processed CLEF evaluation data: I am not authorized to open-source it because it is not free.
-But if you have access to CLEF and have questions about how to run this model on the data, contact me!
+I got asked about this a lot: I am **NOT** authorized to open-source processed CLEF evaluation data because it is not free.
+But if you have access to CLEF and have questions about how to run this model on the data, please contact me!

 ## Others